 Warmer and wetter climates help to spread the disease.
 Drier, cooler climates limit the spread of the disease.

 Coffee rust is frequently spread during harvest periods.
-It can be moved from one plant to the next within individual plots as people move through the plantation harvesting coffee beans.
-It can also be moved from farm to farm by the harvester.
+People moving through the plantation while harvesting coffee beans can move it from one plant to the next within individual plots.
+The harvester can also move it from farm to farm.

 Rust fungi need a living host to survive.
 Without this, they are incapable of reproducing.
 This contrasts with almost all other fungal plant diseases.
 The rust fungi do so through a complex life cycle of up to five different stages of spore production.